Converting to Orthodox Christianity

 Do I need a Godparent?

-Yes, everyone who is converting to the Orthodox Faith needs a godparent (aka sponsor).
+Yes, everyone who is converting to the Orthodox Christian Faith needs a godparent (aka sponsor).
 The sponsor must be an Orthodox Christian in good standing with the Church.
 He/she should be a model and example of faithfulness and take quite seriously the role of godparent.
 A female catechumen is encouraged to choose a female godparent and likewise male for male.